pimcore/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/09_Upgrade_Notes/README.md

 # Upgrade Notes

+## 10.6.0
+- [Twig] Pimcore now requires the `twig/extra-bundle` which eases the usage of Twig's "extra" extensions.

 ## 10.5.10
 - [DataObject] Deprecated: Loading non-Concrete objects with the Concrete class will not be possible in Pimcore 11.